SSKD-Solutions/SSKD-Solutions/_staff_members/dhivan.md

   Over the years, I’ve worked on a variety of exciting projects, from cutting-edge consumer electronics to robust industrial applications.
 My expertise spans PCB design, firmware development, sensor integration, and streamlining manufacturing processes.
-I thrive on tackling tough problems and finding innovative solutions that make products better, faster, and smarter.
+I thrive on tackling tough problems and finding innovative solutions that make products better, faster, and smarter. <br><br>

+  Currently, I’m pursuing a PhD in semiconductor materials and laser technology, which allows me to blend advanced research with practical hardware development.
+This fusion of knowledge helps me approach projects with a unique perspective, leveraging the latest advancements in materials, precision fabrication, and ptical systems. <br><br>

+  Co-founding this consultancy has been an incredible journey.
+Together with an AI and software specialist, we’ve built a team that delivers seamless, full-stack solutions by integrating hardware, software, and AI.
+  Whether you’re developing a groundbreaking product, refining an existing design, or overcoming technical challenges, I’m here to help you turn your vision into something remarkable. <br><br>

+  Let’s create something extraordinary together!

 ---